 Milroy Powell – 35 years as San Antonio Horse Show Superintendent 1950-1985

-The San Antonio Stock Show and Rodeo was such a big part of my growing up since my daddy Milroy Powell first started in 1950 as the Horse Show Superintendent and his career ended the spring of 1985.
+The San Antonio Stock Show and Rodeo was such a big part of my growing up since my daddy, Milroy Powell first started in 1950 as the Horse Show Superintendent and his career ended the spring of 1985.
 Every year he spent a big part working on the preparation and coordination of the annual event which was held two weeks every February.
-He loved the people, the events and the horses which were a part of life.
+He loved the people, the events and the horses, which were a part of life.
 He was so hurt and devastated when Mary Nan West decided to “let him go” after 35 years of dedication and love of his job.
 The importance of his knowledge and abilities to run the show were ignored!
 This certainly was not how he envisioned his retirement.
-I was so proud of him and his work and miss him every day.
+I am so proud of him and his work and miss him every day.
 Guy Milroy Powell went to heaven while waiting for a heart transplant on Easter weekend April 7, 1991.
 We lost him too young!!

 This is the San Antonio Light article from December 15, 1985.

 ’86 Rodeo to Double Funds for Scholars

 Officers of the San Antonio Stock Show & Rodeo hope to double scholarship money for young prize winners at the 1986 show by cutting back on paid employees and using more volunteers to staff the annual event.

 The 37th Stock Show & Rodeo is scheduled to open Feb 7 at Freeman Coliseum.

 The purpose of the event, said Mary Nan West, president and chairman of the board of the San Antonio Livestock Exposition Inc., is “to help youth in agricultural education.
 That’s why we’re here.”